Neytiri

-The character is portrayed by Zoe Saldaña in Avatar (2009) and its sequels, including Avatar: The Way of Water (2022) and the upcoming Avatar 3.
-She also appears in literature, including various comic book series published by Dark Horse Comics.
+The character also appears in literature, including various comic book series published by Dark Horse Comics.
 Various merchandise of the character have also been produced, including action figures and toys produced for McDonald's Happy Meals.

 Production history

 Origins

 The origins for Neytiri date back to the late 1970s, when James Cameron was preparing Xenogenesis, a short film intended to be used as a pitch for a feature-length film that never happened.
 The film features a painting of a female blue skinned alien.
 He later stated that after the film was turned down, he kept thinking about the idea of a blue skinned alien and decided to recycle it when developing Avatar in the early 1990s (which was then known as Project 880).
 Further inspiration for the look of Neytiri came from the description of a dream his mother had in which she saw a blue-skinned woman 12 feet (4 m) tall.
 In earlier drafts of the screenplay, Neytiri was known as "Zuleika Te Kaha Polenoma".